 We are living in unprecedented times.
 Please know that Missouri River Relief is working diligently to give thoughtful consideration about how our decisions will impact our program opportunities AND keep families safe across our region.
-We are evaluating our programs and meetings on a case-by-case basis and will publish any cancellations, postponements or other important announcements on this page, the sidebar on the right and on our Facebook page.
+We are evaluating our programs and meetings on a case-by-case basis.

-MRR supports the practice of social distancing, or limiting personal contact and increasing personal space, as a means to slow community spread of this novel virus and lessen the impact on our health care resources and workers.
-These upcoming weeks are the time during which this strategy can make the most effective difference to slow the spread of the virus.
+MRR supports the practice of social distancing, or limiting personal contact and increasing personal space, as a means to slow community spread of this novel virus.
+This strategy can make the most effective difference to slow the spread of the virus.

 Please call our office line at 573-443-0292 and leave a message, or email us at [email protected] and we will get back to you as soon as possible.

 Thank you for helping keep our community safe.

 To help control the spread of this virus, we are taking the following actions and recommendations:

 Missouri River Relief, as a nonprofit is supported predominately by community donations and event-related funding, and will still be going through a lean time as our economy continues to recover.
 This goes for many service and entertainment businesses, entrepreneurs, musicians as well as the many nonprofits that serve our communities.
 For those that can afford to support community organizations and businesses, this is an important time to do so.

 Please consider making a donation at riverrelief.org/donate/ or look for ways to support other important organizations serving your community.